 - The legal mechanism for consumers to claim refunds for overcharged amounts.

-Despite these queries being well within the scope of the Act and the information being under the direct possession of the Executive Engineer (EE) and PIO, Manish Kumar Srivastava, the application was met with absolute silence.
+Despite these queries being well within the scope of the Act and the Executive Engineer (EE) and PIO directly possessing the information, Manish Kumar Srivastava received no response to his application.

 Statutory Deadlines vs. Bureaucratic Apathy

-Under Section 7(1) of the RTI Act 2005, a Public Information Officer (PIO) is legally mandated to provide the requested information within 30 days of receiving the application.
-If the PIO fails to give a decision within this period, it is deemed a “refusal” under the law.
+Under Section 7(1) of the RTI Act 2005, a Public Information Officer (PIO) must provide the requested information within 30 days of receiving the application.
+If the PIO does not give a decision within this period, the law considers it a “refusal.”
+(Understanding RTI Violation Cases in India)

 In this instance, the 30-day window expired in late March 2025.
 By the time the First Appeal was filed on April 17, 2025 (Registration No: PUVNL/A/2025/60098), the PIO had exceeded the time limit significantly.
 This is not merely a procedural delay; it is a violation of a fundamental right.
 When public authorities “run away” from providing information, they are essentially insulating themselves from accountability.